 Museum of Italian Judaism and the Shoah, Jewish history museum in central Ferrara, Italy

-The building served as a prison during World War II where Italian Jews were held before deportation to concentration camps.
-After the war, the structure was restored and converted into this museum in 1992 to preserve that history.
+The building served as a prison during World War II, where Italian Jews were held before being deported to concentration camps.
+After the war it was restored and gradually converted into a museum, which was officially recognized as a national institution in 1999.

 The community of curious travelers